TheClams/SystemVerilog/readme.md

    > Look at setting file (Preferences->Package settings->SystemVerilog) to configure options
  * Smart Autocompletion: method for standard type or field of struct/interface (triggered by .), system task (triggered by $), ...
  * Alignment of block of code: support module port declaration and module instantiation (Palette command "Verilog: Alignment")
+ * Toggle .* in module binding (similar to the auto-star feature of Emacs verilog-mode)
  * Macro to insert a begin end around a selection (cf Keymapping section to see how to use it)